WildAid/wildaid.github.io/_posts/2020-06-12-Boardings-List.md

 1. Drag and drop the "date" field to the Groups section, and turn binning off:
 <img src="/assets/images/date1.gif" style="border:1px solid black" width="100%"><BR><BR>

-1. Customize the date field by clicking on "Customize".
-Change the label to have a capitalized first letter - "Date" - and add in the time:
+1. Customize the date field by clicking on "Customize" and then "date".
+Override the label and give it a capitalized first letter - "Date" - and add in the time:
 <img src="/assets/images/date2.gif" style="border:1px solid black" width="100%"><BR><BR>

 1. Go back to the "Encode" section and drag the following fields to "Groups":<BR>